Guardia Lombardi: Demographics

-The population as of 1 January 2023 is estimated to be 1,698 inhabitants.
-With a geographical area of 55.77 km2, the population density is 30 people per square kilometer, or around 97 people per square mile.
-As of 2023, there were 736 families in Guardia and the average number of members of a family was 2.31, compared to 2003, in which there were 785 families and the average number of family members was 2.53.
+The population as of 1 January 2023 is estimated to be 1,518 inhabitants.
+With a geographical area of 55.77 km2, the population density is 27 people per square kilometer, or around 70 people per square mile.
+As of 2023, there were 693 families in Guardia and the average number of members of a family was 2.19, compared to 2003, in which there were 785 families and the average number of family members was 2.53.

-As of 1 January 2023, there are 71 foreign citizens residing in Guardia, constituting 4.2% of the population.
-Nationals of ten different countries reside in Guardia, with 93% of foreign nationals originating from elsewhere in Europe.
-The country of origin of the largest number of people is Bulgaria, whose 37 citizens account for approximately half of all foreign citizens, followed by Ukraine and Romania.
+As of 1 January 2023, there are 68 foreign citizens residing in Guardia, constituting 4.5% of the population.
+Nationals of ten different countries reside in Guardia, with 92.65% of foreign nationals originating from elsewhere in Europe.
+The country of origin of the largest number of people is Bulgaria, whose 34 citizens account for half of all foreign citizens, followed by Ukraine and Romania.

-In 2017, there were 208 residents aged 18 years or fewer, 102 of whom are 10 years of age or younger.
-In the same year, there were 798 males living in the town, comprising 47% of the population, and 900 females, comprising 53% of the population.
+In 2023, there were 181 residents aged 18 years or fewer, 93 of whom are 10 years of age or younger.
+In the same year, there were 736 males living in the town, comprising 48.5% of the population, and 782 females, comprising 51.5% of the population.

 Guardia has been in constant population decline since the post-World War II period.
 The decade with the greatest population decrease was that of 1961 to 1971, during which the population shrunk by more than one quarter.
 Since 2002, the rate of population decline in Guardia has been markedly higher than the rate of decline of the Province of Avellino and the region of Campania.
-In each year between 2002 and 2020, the mortality rate was higher than the birth rate; in 2020, this resulted in 39 fewer births than deaths with 44 deaths and only 5 births.
+In each year between 2002 and 2022, the mortality rate was higher than the birth rate; in 2022, this resulted in 26 fewer births than deaths with 34 deaths and 8 births.